Charities by Category:

 Bittacy Hill, Mill Hill East

-Jewish Blind & Disabled is celebrating 50 years as the only Jewish charity enabling people from the age of 18 upwards, who have physical disabilities or impaired vision, to live independently with dignity and choice.
-And Jewish Blind & Disabled is currently planning for the next 50 years, not only through their specially designed developments of state-of-the-art mobility apartments with support on site and on call 24/7, but also through their brand new Independent Living Advisory Service.
-This will, for the very first time, take the organization’s expertise to people living out in the community.
+One in five people in the UK faces a diagnosis of disability and someone goes blind every hour, and Jewish Blind & Disabled is the only charity in the Jewish community dedicated to enabling people in this position, from the age of eighteen upwards, to live independently with the dignity and choice that are so easy for others to take for granted.
+This is not only through their specially designed developments of state-of-the-art mobility apartments with 24/7 support from their own resident house managers, but also through their new Independent Living Advisory Service for those living out in the wider community.

 As an independent charity that does not receive any government funding, Jewish Blind & Disabled is very grateful for your support.